1jour1vin

 In conversion to organic farming

-Total destemming, cold maceration, alcoholic fermentation with daily punching of the cap and pumping over for 20 days.
+Total destemming, cold maceration, alcoholic fermentation with daily punching down and pumping over for 20 days.

-13 months in new barrels (40%) and in barrels of 1 to 2 wines, then 3 months in bulk
+13 months in new barrels (40%) and barrels that have been used for 1 to 2 wines, then 3 months in bulk

 Alcohol content